mattolson/mattolson.github.com/source/blog/2012-12-31-a-brief-year-in-review.markdown

 This technology has been around for years, but 2012 is a turning point in refinement and accessibility.
 [Makerbot](http://www.makerbot.com/), a Brooklyn company, has released the
 [Replicator 2](https://store.makerbot.com/replicator2.html), a turnkey desktop 3D printer that uses biodegradable plastic for its source material.
 It has a resolution of 0.1mm and is able to produce high-fidelity models of virtually anything you can imagine.
 It&rsquo;s almost like the first step toward the _Star Trek_ replicator, except everything comes out plastic.
-Hey, you have to start somewhere&elips; It costs around $2,000, bringing this device to a much broader audience than ever before.
+Hey, you have to start somewhere&hellip; It costs around $2,000, bringing this device to a much broader audience than ever before.

 In a move that will truly make 3D printing mainstream, the office supply company [Staples has announced that it will begin offering 3D printing services](http://blog.makezine.com/2012/12/03/staples-rolling-out-pilot-3d-printing-service/) at its stores.
 They will be using a high-end device by MCOR that uses paper as its source material, with about the same resolution as the Makerbot Replicator.
 It may sound odd to use paper, but the